Sony RX100 IV Comparison Review

 The Sony Cyber-shot DSC-RX100 IV is a fixed lens compact camera that was officially introduced in June 2015 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX100 IV has a Camera Elo of 2340.
-This rating puts the RX100 IV among the top 20 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the RX100 IV falls among the top 40 percent.
-Based on its within category standings, the camera earns a 4-star performance rating.
+Is the Sony RX100 IV a good camera?
+The RX100 IV has a Camera Elo of 2128.
+This rating puts the RX100 IV among the top 40 percent of all travel zoom compact cameras.
+In terms of its sensor size category (one inch cameras), the RX100 IV ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Sony RX100 IV|

 |ISO 125 - 12 800 (80 - 25 600)|

 |16 shutter flaps per second|

 |102 x 58 x 41 mm, 298 g|